jimathy/jim_bridge/README.md

 ---

 ### Support for different exports and scripts

-In Crafting.lua Head To The first 2 lines and adjust weights as necessary StashWeight matters for Codem and QBInv because of the way they were written InventoryWeight matters for QB and PS because of the way they were written,

-you can ignore if you dont use those inventories
+in Crafting.lua lines 1-3 adjust if needed
+**IF YOU USE QB-INVENTORY MAKE SURE TO MARK LINE 3 IF YOU USE THE NEW VERSION AS TRUE**

+if you dont know what version you use, the easiest way to tell is look in your qb-inventory server folder and if you have more files than just main.lua you are on the newest build also head to functions.lua and do the same on line 2 and in wrapper.lua line number 2

-if you use lj-inventory go to exports.lua and change PSInv = 'ps-inventory' to PSInv = 'lj-inventory'
+**if you use LJ inventory head to exports.lua and change PSInv = 'ps-inventroy' to PSInv = 'lj-inventory'**

 # WIP
 ## Documentation